Idylls of the King

+Each idyll features one or more of Arthur's knights, including Lancelot, Galahad, Tristan, and Gawain, as well as other characters such as Elaine of Astolat, Queen Iseult of Cornwall, and Vivien.
+They recount Arthur's attempt to unite lawless Britain and create a perfect chivalric kingdom, from his coming to power with the help of Merlin, the Lady of the Lake, and the sword Excalibur to his mortal wounding at the hands of the traitor Mordred and his mystical passing to Avalon.

+The twelve idylls follow the progression of the seasons through the year, with Arthur crowned in spring, Guinevere embracing Lancelot in summer, Camelot decaying in autumn, and Arthur fighting Mordred in midwinter.
+They do not form an epic in structure or tone, but express elegiac sadness, in the style of the Idylls of Theocritus, at the gradual corruption and disintegration of Arthur's realm.

+Written in blank verse while Tennyson was Poet Laureate of the United Kingdom, and dedicated to the late Albert, Prince Consort, the Idylls contain many of his most resonant lines, including "Clothed in white samite, mystic, wonderful," and "The old order changeth, yielding place to new."
+Despite Arthur's faith that "the whole round earth is every way / Bound by gold chains about the feet of God," the Idylls typify the cultural pessimism felt by many in the Victorian era.

 Publishing chronology

 The first set of Idylls, "Enid", "Vivien", "Elaine", and "Guinevere", was published in 1859.
 "Enid" was later divided into "The Marriage of Geraint" and "Geraint and Enid", and "Guinevere" was expanded.
 The Holy Grail and Other Poems appeared ten years later.
 "The Last Tournament" was published in Contemporary Review in 1871.
 "Gareth and Lynette" was published the following year.
 The final idyll, "Balin and Balan", was published in Tiresias and Other Poems in 1885.
 The Dedication was published in 1862, a year after the Prince Consort had died; the epilogue, "To the Queen", was published in 1873.